Looking for the best bed bug heaters in 2018?

 The ZappBugg Oven 2 is a portable heater designed to eliminate bed bugs from clothes and other possessions.
 The device can be folded flat and unfolds to form a large box sealed with a zipper.
 The patented design keeps heat inside and has two 1500 watt heaters.

 This product is environmentally friendly and avoids chemicals and pesticides.
 It measures roughly 3 ft.
 X 3 ft.
-X 3 ft.
-It's cheaper than many other heaters of its size at roughly $400 for a single unit.
+X 3 ft and it's cheaper than many other heaters of its size.

 The ZappBug Heater is one of the smaller, more portable bed bug eliminators on the market.
 It measures 23 in.
 X 37.5 in.
 X 23 in. and can be folded flat for easy storage and portability.